In this article you’ll read about the essential elements in an epic sales page.

 If you just talk about features of your product or service, you’re doing yourself a disservice.
 Sure, you need to make these clear, but really what you’re talking about is what they could do for your audience.
 It’s the result for your audience that counts.

 Imagine you’re selling a course about coaching techniques.
-If you talk about the features, you’ll give all the relevant details like it being online, a new module released every Wednesday, what the course is about etc. When really what your audience wants to know is can it solve my problem?
+If you talk about the features, you’ll give all the relevant details like it being online, a new module released every Wednesday, what the course is about etc. But what your audience really wants to know is can it solve my problem?
 Will it make me a better coach?
 And will it help me sell more coaching packages?